Missionary: Latter Day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) has an active missionary program.
 Young men between the ages of eighteen and twenty-five are encouraged to prepare themselves to serve a two-year, self-funded, full-time proselytizing mission.
-Young women who desire to serve as missionaries can serve starting at the age of nineteen, for one and a half years.
+Young women who desire to serve as missionaries can serve starting at the age of eighteen, for one and a half years.
 Retired couples also have the option of serving a mission.
 Missionaries typically spend two weeks in a Missionary Training Center (or two to three months for those learning a new language) where they study the scriptures, learn new languages when applicable, prepare themselves to teach the Gospel of Jesus Christ, and learn more about the culture and the people they live among.
-As of December 2019, the LDS Church had over 67,000 full-time missionaries worldwide and over 31,000 Service Missionaries.
+As of April 2026, the Church had over 78,000 full-time missionaries and over 31,000 Service Missionaries, with 451 active missions worldwide.

 Hindu missions

 Hinduism was introduced into Java by travellers from India in ancient times.
 Several centuries ago, many Hindus left Java for Bali rather than convert to Islam.
 Hinduism has survived in Bali ever since.
 Dang Hyang Nirartha was responsible for facilitating a refashioning of Balinese Hinduism.
 He was an important promoter of the idea of moksha in Indonesia.
 He founded the Shaivite priesthood that is now ubiquitous in Bali, and is now regarded as the ancestor of all Shaivite pandits.

 Shantidas Adhikari was a Hindu preacher from Sylhet who converted King Pamheiba of Manipur to Hinduism in 1717.

 Historically, Hinduism has only recently had a large influence in western countries such as the United Kingdom, New Zealand, and Canada.
 Since the 1960s, many westerners attracted by the world view presented in Asian religious systems have converted to Hinduism.
 Many native-born Canadians of various ethnicities have converted during the last 50 years through the actions of the Ramakrishna Mission, ISKCON, Arya Samaj and other missionary organizations as well as due to the visits and guidance of Indian gurus such as Guru Maharaj, Sai Baba, and Rajneesh.
 The International Society for Krishna Consciousness has a presence in New Zealand, running temples in Auckland, Hamilton, Wellington and Christchurch.

 Paramahansa Yogananda, an Indian yogi and guru, introduced many westerners to the teachings of meditation and Kriya Yoga through his book, Autobiography of a Yogi.

 Swami Vivekananda, the founder of the Ramakrishna Mission is one of the greatest Hindu missionaries to the West.